snonux/gos/README.md

 ## Composing Messages to Be Posted

 To post messages using Gos, you need to create text files that contain the content of the posts.
 These files are placed inside the directory specified by the --gosDir flag (the default directory is `~/.gosdir`).
 Each text file represents a single post and must have the .txt extension.
+You can also simply run `gos --compose` to compose a new entry.
+It will open simply a new text file in `gosDir`.

 ### Basic Structure of a Message File